Author: David Cook

-I was very impressed in Horselords with David Cook’s descriptions of people and places, and that talent still serves him well here:
+I was very impressed in Horselords with David Cook’s descriptions of people and places, and that talent serves him well again here:

 The air was rich with the scent of pines.
 Martine’s skin prickled from the cold.
 The trees loomed over the pair, their white-dressed boughs so close together that the bottom branches were hidden permanently from sunlight, leaving them scraggly dead sticks occasionally rafted with needled clusters.
 The great trunks stirred with the wind till the forest echoed with muted popping and creaking sounds.
 Winter birds confided secrets to each other and warned of the passing strangers.

 Every scene tells you not just what the characters see, but what they experience — the sounds, the smells, the sensations.
 Here he could have just written “They travelled through a dark forest,” but that could bring any old forest to mind in your memory.
 The forest described here is a very particular one, and once you read the description of their travels through it, you can imagine it with all your senses.
 The omnipresent, bone-chilling cold is described in terms which make you want to crawl under a blanket.
 The descriptions of cross-country skiing were definitely written by someone who’s done it before.
 (No surprise, given that Cook was living in Wisconsin at the time.)
 And all the characters, even the minor ones, get some unique little detail about them which makes them stick in your mind.
 All things considered, the writing is rather good.

 This novel does so many things right.
 I loved the shades of grey in the conflict, the mature attitude towards violence, and the reasonably high-quality writing.
 Sadly, the plot is just a little too threadbare and the protagonist a little too underdeveloped for me to give this an A. It’s an fascinating experiment that I’d call a moderate success, but I don’t quite think that it’s one of the classics.
 I’m definitely looking forward to Cook’s next novel, though, which won’t be until 1995.